backstreetbrogrammer/39_JavaPerformance/README.md

     }
 ```

-The client can mutate only the copy of the records map but the original records map is intact in the `StudentRecords`
+The client can mutate only the copy of the `records` map, but the original `records` map is intact in
-class.
+the `StudentRecords` class.

-This fixes our escaping reference problem - however there is still a caveat => this is not performant enough.
+This fixes our escaping reference problem; however, there is still a caveat => this is not performant enough.

 If the map is very huge - every `getStudent()` call will create a new copy of the map and occupy all the heap memory.

 **_Solution Attempt 3 - using immutable collections_**

-If we return the **immutable** map to the client, then it can not be mutated at all even by the client on the copy of
+If we return the **immutable** map to the client, then it cannot be mutated at all even by the client on the copy of
 the original records map.

 ```